 Stepped mortar bed cracks and dropped brickwork above external window/door openings is normally due to defective, inadequate or no lintel support.
 In some cases on older properties the brickwork above the openings was built directly off the top of the timber windows.
 It is common to see problems (especially after later window replacement) if new lintels have not been installed or the brickwork was not adequately supported at time of works.
 If the brickwork has only dropped slightly it is possible to carry out a structural epoxy resin stitch repair (in-situ lintel), however in most cases it is necessary to install a new lintel to the correct specification.

-We would be pleased to carry out an inspection and report our findings, including prices for any required works which would be emailed the same day.
+We would be pleased to carry out an inspection and report our findings, including prices for any required works which would be emailed within 24 hrs.

 *Please note: Our inspection and report does not constitute in whole or in any part a structural survey.
 Subject to our findings, it may be necessary to instruct a Structural Engineer to carry out a detailed inspection.